Quantile Regression with Interval Data: Abstract

 \section{Abstract}

 This paper investigates the identification of quantiles and quantile regression parameters when observations are set valued.
 We define the identification set of quantiles of random sets in a way that extends the definition of quantiles for regular random variables.
 We then give sharp characterization of this set by extending concepts from random set theory.
-For quantile regression parameters, we show that the identification set is characterized by a system of conditional moment inequalities.
-This characterization extends that of parametric quantile regression for regular random variables.
-Estimation and inference theories are developed for continuous cases, discrete cases, nonparametric conditional quantiles, and parametric quantile regressions.
-A fast computational algorithm of set linear programming is proposed.
-Monte Carlo experiments support our theoretical properties.
+Applying the identification set of quantiles and its sharpness to parametric quantile regression models yields the identification set of the parameters and its sharpness.
+We apply our methods to data on localized environmental benefits and their impact on house values.

 \textbf{Keywords}: Partial Identification, Random Sets, Quantile Regression, Quantile Sets.